apache/pulsar/site2/docs/functions-cli.md

 | actualWindowFunctionClassName | String | N/A                              | N/A                                                 |

 ###### CryptoConfig

+The following table outlines the nested fields and related arguments under the `cryptoConfig` field.

 | Field Name                  | Type                        | Related Command Argument | Description   |
 |-----------------------------|-----------------------------|--------------------------|---------------|